 What was the National Mortgage Settlement?

-In February 2012, 49 state attorneys general, the District of Columbia and the federal government entered into the largest consumer financial protection settlement in US history with what were then, the Nation’s five largest mortgage servicers.
+In February 2012, 49 state attorneys general, the District of Columbia, and the federal government entered into the largest consumer financial protection settlement in U.S. history with what were then the nation’s five largest mortgage servicers.

 The agreement settled state and federal claims against Ally/GMAC, Bank of America, Citi, JP Morgan Chase and Wells Fargo that they routinely signed foreclosure related documents without knowing if they were correct, a practice referred to at the time as “Robo-signing.”
 The settlement provided over $50 billion in relief to distressed borrowers harmed by the wrongful foreclosures and direct payments to the states and the federal government.
 The settlement included relief to servicemembers who were wrongfully foreclosed upon or charged higher interest rates in violation of the Servicemembers Civil Relief Act, or forced to sell their home at loss due to Permanent Change of Station (PSC) orders.
 Similar settlements were later made with HSBC, Ocwen and Suntrust.
 The CFPB was a party to these later settlements.